robalexclark/SilveR/README.md

 ## Ongoing and Future Development

 1) Finialise setup process on linux and osx
-2) Refactor validation classes and methods to standardise and remove any duplication
-3) Port to Blazor/razor components
+2) Port to Blazor/razor components
-4) Investigate further modules for development
+3) Investigate further modules for development

 ## Contributing or Issues

-If you would like to contribute or find an issue with the system then please raise an issue ticket.
+If you would like to contribute or if you find an issue with the system then please raise an issue ticket.
 I'm happy to help developers write modules for the main branch of the system as long as the statistical methodology is reasonably mainstream.

 ## License